alanwunsche/agentware-book/Preface.md

-# Agentware - The Coming Revolution Automating the Future of Work and Society

-## Preface : My Journey From Business Intelligence to Artificial Intelligence
+# Preface : My Journey From Business Intelligence to Artificial Intelligence

 It seems years ago but ChatGPT hit my consciousness like a flash of bright light less than a year ago, around December 2022.